Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Discussion

-To better understand the bottlenecks in autonomous software generation, we conducted an in-depth qualitative analysis by manually inspecting a diverse set of failed agent trajectories.
-Aligning with our evaluation funnel (Section 3.2), we categorize the most prevalent and representative failure modes into three distinct phases: Installation, Execution, and Behavioral Equivalence.
-Figure \ref{fig:case_study} illustrates these typical failures.

-To gain deeper insights into the behavioral bottlenecks of LLM agents beyond quantitative metrics, we conducted a qualitative analysis of typical failure modes encountered during CLI tool development, as illustrated in Figure~\ref{fig:case_study}.
-Figure~\ref{fig:case_study} (a) demonstrates a prevalent "build failure" driven by what we term a text-to-file bias.
-In this Go project scenario, the agent successfully generated the correct source code logic but attempted to resolve dependencies by manually hardcoding them into the ``\texttt{go.mod}'' file instead of executing standard package management commands like ``\texttt{go mod tidy}''.
-Because LLMs are predominantly trained on static code repositories, they often default to direct text manipulation and lack the ``environmental intuition'' required to interact with dynamic, command-driven toolchains, ultimately leading to compilation errors due to missing dependencies.
+\textbf{Phase 1: Build failures (23.3\% of trajectories).} Nearly a quarter of all runs fail to produce a structurally installable package.
+Figure~\ref{fig:case_study} (a) demonstrates a prevalent ``build failure'' driven by a \textit{text-to-file bias}.
+In this Go project scenario, the agent generated the correct logic but attempted to manually hardcode dependencies into \texttt{go.mod} instead of executing standard commands like \texttt{go mod tidy}.
+Lacking ``environmental intuition,'' agents default to static text manipulation rather than interacting with dynamic toolchains.